dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 # Double Machine Learning
-Double machine learning, also called debiased or orthogonalized machine learning, enables estimating causal effects when the dimensionality of the covariates is too high for linear regression or the model does not assume a parametric form.
-In other words, when the relathionship between the treatment or covariates and outcome is nonlinear and we do not know the functional form.
+Double machine learning, also called debiased or orthogonalized machine learning, enables estimating causal effects when the dimensionality of the covariates is too high for linear regression or the treatment or outcomes cannot be easily modeled parametrically.
+Double machine learning estimates models of the treatment assignment and outcome and then combines them in a final model.
+This is a semiparametric model in the sense that the first stage models can take on any functional form but the final stage model is linear.

 !!! note
     For more information see: